osteel/docker-tutorial/README.md

 The frontend application is consuming a simple endpoint from the backend application to fetch and display the text below the animated gif.

-Finally, the database data is persisted in its own local directory through the volume `mysqldata`, which is mounted onto MySQL's container.
+The database data is persisted in its own local directory through the volume `mysqldata`, which is mounted onto MySQL's container.

+When running `demo init`, all of the required steps to set up the project (installing dependencies, running database migrations, generating `.env` files, etc.) are automatically handled by a [Bash function](https://github.com/osteel/docker-tutorial/blob/part-4/demo#L42).
+Since the backend requires some extra steps, a [dedicated script](https://github.com/osteel/docker-tutorial/blob/part-4/.docker/backend/init) is mounted onto and run directly in its container.

-Please refer to the [full article](https://tech.osteel.me/posts/docker-for-local-web-development-part-3-a-three-tier-architecture-with-frameworks "Docker for local web development, part 3: a three-tier architecture with frameworks") for a detailed explanation.
+Please refer to the [full article](https://tech.osteel.me/posts/docker-for-local-web-development-part-4-smoothing-things-out-with-bash "Docker for local web development, part 4: smoothing things out with Bash") for a detailed explanation.

 ## Cleaning up

 To stop the containers:

 ```
-$ docker-compose stop
+$ demo stop
 ```

 To destroy the containers:

 ```
-$ docker-compose down
+$ demo down
 ```

 To destroy the containers and the associated volumes:

 ```
-$ docker-compose down -v
+$ demo down -v
 ```

 To remove everything, including the images:

 ```
-$ docker-compose down -v --rmi all
+$ demo destroy
 ```